-Before performing any service the user must present the correct authorization, listed in the table of services.
+Before performing any service the user must present the correct authorization.
 Where several stages are required to assemble the authorization, all the steps must be performed on the same connection.
+The authorization required for each service is listed in the section "Services available to each role" on page 5.
+A user cannot access any service that accesses CSPs without first presenting a smart card, or software token.

-The nShield and payShield modules performs identity based authentication.
+The nCipher, nShield and payShield modules performs identity based authentication.
 Each individual user is given a smart card that holds their authentication data - the logical token share - in an encrypted form.
 All operations require the user to first load the logical token from their smart card.